Updated December 2024

 Tracking email open rates negatively affects deliverability.

-There are many software tools that allow you to see how many people opened your emails.
+There are tools that allow you to see how many people opened your emails.

-The problem with these tools is that they aren’t accurate and they can also negatively affect your deliverability (thus making your emails go to spam).
+The problem with these tools is that they aren’t accurate, and they negatively impact your deliverability (causing your emails to go to spam).

-In this article, I will explain everything that you need to know about email open tracking software, and I will also share an alternative method for tracking the success of your cold email campaigns that doesn’t negatively affect your deliverability:
+In this article, I explain everything that you need to know about email open tracking software, and I will share an alternative metric that you can track that doesn’t negatively affect your deliverability:

 Email open tracking is a way to know what percentage of people opened your emails.